 So?

-By purchasing an MM-Hero, you're killing two birds with one stone: you're ridding the world of a mountain of plastic waste, and your garden box won't break down.
+By purchasing an MM-Hero, you're killing two birds with one stone: you're ridding the world of a mountain of plastic waste - which is now neatly recycled, and you get a strong, sturdy container that lasts for years.

 Plus, because you're getting (part of) your veggies from your MM, you don't need to buy them at the store.
 This also helps prevent plastic waste.